Where to Stay in Santorini - A Local's Guide

 1. Fira

 Fira, the capital of Santorini, is located on the western side of the island and offers stunning views of the caldera.
-It's a vibrant town with narrow alleys, whitewashed houses, and lots of shops and restaurants.
+It's a busy town with narrow alleys, whitewashed houses, and lots of shops and restaurants.
 If you're looking for a lively atmosphere with plenty of choices for dining, shopping, and nightlife, Fira is the place for you.

 It is also the main hub for transportation and due to its central position, is a great base from which to explore the whole island.
 Cruise ships dock just below Fira, in the port of Gialos, so on days when the ships are in town, be prepared for especially intense crowds.